 - Phragmites australis (common reed) rhizome

-In this article I cover number 2, specifically Phalaris arundinacea (gardener’s-garters) and Phalaris aquatica (bulbous canary-grass / Harding grass), both of which contain specimens that are rich in psychedelic tryptamines such as DMT.
+In this article, I cover number 2, specifically Phalaris arundinacea (gardener’s-garters) and Phalaris aquatica (bulbous canary-grass / Harding grass) contain specimens that are rich in psychedelic tryptamines such as DMT.

 Phalaris arundinacea is also known as: